chrisgrace3/phase-0-tracks/web_dev/request_cycle/http_requests.md

   404 NOT FOUND - Used when the requested resource is not found.

-What is the difference between a GET request and a POST request?
+3. What is the difference between a GET request and a POST request?
 When might each be used?

-  The request method is usually either "GET" or "POST".
-Basically if you fill in and submit a form on a web page it might generate a POST request (or it might be "GET"), whereas if you just click on a link, or activate one of your browser's "bookmarks" or "favourites", then the request method will always be "GET".
+  If you click on a link or access a page, you are most likely generating a GET request.
+GET is a way of retrieving information from the web server.
+  A POST request is generally generated when you are filling in a form on a page or submitting data to the web server.

-What is a cookie (the technical kind, not the delicious kind)?
+4. What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?

   When a web server provides you with a response of any kind, it can send your browser a "cookie".
 A "cookie" is a piece of information which will be stored in your browser.
 It will then be sent back to the web server when you request a document.